-Colorado and the Denver metro area face serious funding shortages economically and socially needy older adults, persons with disabilities, and their caregivers in the region.
-Regional and statewide assessments show that existing revenue sources are insufficient to meet current needs for services such as home modifications. meals, transportation to medical appointments, and health promotion.
+Colorado and the Denver metro area face serious funding shortages related to economically and socially needy older adults, individuals with disabilities and their caregivers in the region.

+Regional and statewide assessments show that existing revenue sources are insufficient to meet current needs for services such as home modifications, meals, transportation to medical appointments and health promotion.

 Thus, enhancements to existing sources and development of more reliable sources are necessary.

 DRCOG supports: